ScrappyCocco/PlanetCoasterXMLMerge/README.md

 # Planet Coaster XML Merge
 A little software for Planet Coaster translators that merge the old xml translation file with the new xml.
 (Leaving the translated sentences)

+You can use it too for checking duplicates.

 ## Getting Started

 These instructions will get you a copy of the program for development and testing purposes, you can edit it or just use it for Planet Coaster XML files.